 More details on the LOI and Full Application will be available at the Workshop

-Full Application Deadline: TBA (Winter 2015, by invitation only)
+Full Application Deadline: December 1, 2015 (by invitation only)

 People working in cancer prevention research are invited to register and attend the workshop as the first step in applying for this research funding opportunity.
 This includes people working in academic institutions, in the community, in policy, and in primary and acute care settings.
 The types of skills and experience that will be needed by applicants include: